EdiFabric/EDIFACT.NET/README.md

 | `EdiFabric.Examples.EDIFACT.ORDRSP` | EDIFACT ORDRSP |
 | `EdiFabric.Examples.EDIFACT.PRICAT` | EDIFACT PRICAT |

-For another version, install that template from [EdiNation](https://edination.edifabric.com/edi-spec-library.html).
-[How to start a new Visual Studio project](https://support.edifabric.com/hc/en-us/articles/360016750838-How-to-start-a-new-VS-project).
+For another version on a paid plan, add that model as C# files.
+See [EDI templates](#edi-templates).

 ## Licensing